jfinnerman/PS2/README.md

   Select ship_depth*ship_width*ship_length AS 'Volume' From unemath_Finnerman.Products;

 9. Suppose you want to have a 35% markup on all products and sales tax is 7.5%.
 Determine the 'Sales Price' of each product.

+  SELECT 1.075*(1.35*msrp) AS sales_price FROM unemath_Finnerman.Products;

 10. True or False: Both conditions when using the OR operator must be true.

+  False

 11. What is the logical negation of the IN operator?

 12. What is wrong with the folling statement: `SELECT * FROM Products WHERE price BETWEEN 10, 100;

+  The statement should be: SELECT * FROM unemath_Finnerman.Products WHERE price BETWEEN 10 and 100; It will not work with the comma.

 13. Select products with length less than 12 inches and sort decsending.

+  SELECT name,length FROM unemath_Finnerman.Products WHERE length <12 ORDER BY length DESC

 14. How many products are there whose price is between $10 and $20?

+  SELECT * FROM unemath_Finnerman.Products WHERE price BETWEEN 10 and 20;
+  3226

 15. How many products are there made in China whose MSRP is between $10 and $20.

+  SELECT * FROM unemath_Finnerman.Products WHERE country='china' and msrp BETWEEN 10 and 20;